What Businesses Should Ask Their MSP About Identity and Access Management

 Instead, evaluate whether your MSP supplies and recommends solutions that include the following:

-• Zero Trust IAM Principles: Zero Trust is not just a trend; it’s essential.
+• Zero Trust IAM Principles: Zero Trust is not just a trend; it's essential.
 An MSP that upholds Zero Trust principles will continuously validate both user identity and device presence.
-For example, Proximia’s solution uses biometric triggers and dynamic proximity to ensure that users are authenticated not just once but remain so throughout their session.
+For example, Proximia's solution uses biometric verification and Live Proximity sensing to ensure users are authenticated not just at login, but continuously throughout their session.

-• Passwordless Authentication, Done Right: Not all passwordless solutions are created equal.
-While some rely on a “login once and forget it” model, Proximia takes a layered approach.
-By utilizing biometric triggers and mutual trust validation, we provide a seamless, secure environment that eliminates reliance on static credentials.
+• True Passwordless Authentication: Not all passwordless solutions are created equal.
+While some rely on a "login once and forget it" model, Proximia takes a layered approach.
+By utilizing biometric verification and mutual trust validation, we provide a seamless, secure environment that eliminates reliance on static credentials — and unlike systems that stop at login, Proximia protects the entire session.

 • Persistent Security Monitoring: Many traditional IAM setups leave blind spots after the initial login, which aren't equipped to handle sophisticated, mid-session attacks.
 Persistent authentication fills these gaps by continuously verifying user identity, ensuring that sessions remain secure from start to finish.

-• Biometric Triggers and Dynamic Proximity: Does the technology support biometrics in a way that persistently verifies identity during the entire session?
-Proximia persistently revalidates identity through proximity and mutual trust.
+• Biometric Verification and Live Proximity: Does the technology support biometrics in a way that persistently verifies identity during the entire session?
+Proximia requires two factors: a biometric (webcam or phone) and a proximity device — either a XiFi Card or phone.
+No personal device required, making it ideal for regulated environments where phones aren't permitted.
+Once verified, Proximia revalidates identity continuously through Live Proximity sensing and mutual trust..

-• Device-Agnostic, Multi-Environment Security: Your MSP’s recommended solutions should support secure access across various devices, operating systems, and usage scenarios.
-Proximia’s compatibility across Windows, shared kiosks, and remote setups meets the needs of today’s hybrid workforce.
+• Device-Agnostic, Multi-Environment Security: Your MSP's recommended solutions should support secure access across various devices, operating systems, and usage scenarios.
+Proximia's compatibility across Windows, shared and assigned workstations, and remote setups meets the needs of today's distributed workforce.

-• Legacy System Security: Does the IAM solution extend protection to legacy systems that can’t support modern protocols like OAuth or SAML?
-Proximia extends its secure, passwordless seamlessly to legacy systems.
+• Legacy System Security: Does the IAM solution extend protection to legacy systems that can't support modern protocols like OAuth or SAML?
+Proximia extends secure, passwordless authentication to legacy Windows environments, ensuring users never know, manage, or enter a password.

 • Compliance and Regulatory Support: Industries with complex regulatory requirements need IAM solutions that meet compliance standards.
-Proximia’s compliance-ready features protect data throughout its lifecycle, supporting industry mandates.
+Proximia is SOC 2 Type II certified and HIPAA compliant, with audit-ready immutable logs that support compliance across regulated industries.

 In Summary

-Before entrusting your data to an MSP, it’s crucial to confirm that their IAM practices are robust, flexible, and capable of adapting to new cybersecurity threats.
-When an MSP’s chosen technologies lack modern authentication capabilities, they leave your business exposed to risks that could otherwise be mitigated with the right IAM infrastructure.
-Proximia’s passwordless, zero-trust, and persistent authentication model offers a solution for businesses seeking to take their security to the next level.
+Before entrusting your data to an MSP, it's crucial to confirm that their IAM practices are robust, flexible, and capable of adapting to new cybersecurity threats.
+When an MSP's chosen technologies lack modern authentication capabilities, they leave your business exposed to risks that could otherwise be mitigated with the right IAM infrastructure.
+Proximia's passwordless, zero-trust, and persistent authentication model eliminates credential-based threats and protects every session — not just the point of login.
+It deploys in under two hours with no infrastructure overhaul, making it easy for MSPs to roll out across client environments.